[Ruby 1.8.7] Segmentation fault / stack level too deep

 The commented lines are marked in the file, but I repeate them for completeness sake:

 ## Commenting the following two lines the seg fault turn into `new': stack level too deep

 Not a big issue, as the real library will not open Class and redefine new, but I found interestnig.
 And worried, since seg faults can sometimes be exploited into bigger issues.

-Updated by danielribeiro (Daniel Ribeiro) about 9 years ago
+Updated by danielribeiro (Daniel Ribeiro) over 10 years ago

 Just tried on a newer patch of ruby 1.8.7: